-Criteria Points Financial 10 Points Lead Applicant demonstrates the experience, financial stability and capacity to manage program funds from multiple sources.
-Co-applicants demonstrate the experience, financial stability and capacity to manage program funds from multiple sources.
-The Proposal includes funding that meets the 50 percent (50%) leverage requirement.
-Management and Organization 10 Points Lead Applicant demonstrates organizational capacity to implement the TCC Proposal (e.g., has experience managing similar programs and/or long-term grant implementation).
-Co-applicants demonstrate organizational capacity to support Lead Applicant in implementation of the TCC Proposal.
+- 1. Lead Applicant demonstrates organizational capacity to implement the TCC Proposal (e.g., has experience managing similar programs and/or long-term grant implementation). - 2.
+Co-applicants demonstrate organizational capacity to support Lead Applicant in implementation of the TCC Proposal. - 3.
 Public agency partner(s) demonstrates a strong commitment to support the implementation of projects and policies included in the TCC Proposal.

+Collaborative Stakeholder Structure
-Collaborative Stakeholder Structure 10 Points Lead Applicant and Co-applicants have established work history, sustained community engagement around climate change, and/or experience working with one or more of the following areas: disadvantaged

-- communities, housing and community development, economic development, environmental, and public health issues. - 2.
-Collaborative Stakeholder Structure is composed of a diverse representation of residents and key stakeholders (e.g., labor unions, nonprofits, faith-based groups, community-based organizations, academics, economic development institutions, workforce development groups, businesses, representatives from local School District, Community College District, and others), and incorporates robust resident and community leadership. - 3.
-A signed Partnership Agreement for the Collaborative Stakeholder Structure that includes all components listed in Section II.A.
+- 1. Lead Applicant and Co-applicants have established work history, sustained community engagement around climate change, and/or experience working with one or more of the following areas: disadvantaged communities, housing and community development, economic development, environmental, and public health issues. - Collaborative Stakeholder Structure is composed of a diverse representation of residents and key stakeholders (e.g., labor unions, nonprofits, faith-based groups, communitybased organizations, academics, economic development institutions, workforce development groups, businesses, representatives from local School District, Community College District, and others), and incorporates robust resident and community leadership. - 3.
+A signed Partnership Agreement for the Collaborative Stakeholder Structure that includes all components listed in Section 6.2.

-TRANSFORMATIVE ELEMENTS - 75 POINTS
+TRANSFORMATIVE ELEMENTS